CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Screenshots ==

-1. Audio player and episode details displayed on the frontend above post content.
+1. Media player and episode details displayed on the frontend above post content.
 2. The only info that you need to add to each podcast episode.
 3. Set up your podcast.
 4. Customise your podcast feed.